dataunity/dataunity-hydra-client/README.md

 =====================

 *Warning: Work in progress.
 Not suitable for production use (yet).*
-*Major Issue: The API Document rel link hasn't been implemented yet (the client reads the API Doc from a static URL).*
+**Major Issue: The API Document rel link hasn't been implemented yet (the client reads the API Doc from a static URL).**

-*Major Issue: The client is untested against any other API other than the Data Unity one.*
+**Major Issue: The client is untested against any other API other than the Data Unity one.**

-*Major Issue: The client has not tests (sorry!).*
+**Major Issue: The client has no tests (sorry!).**

 This Hydra client is designed to give a Single Page Application interface to a Hydra Hypermedia API.

+If the client is to be used with an API hosted on a different URL, CORs headers will need to be added to the API endpoints.

 Why do we need another Hydra client?
 ------------------------------------